martinthomson/potato/draft-thomson-ptth-potato.md

 for connection management,
 which is borne by the origin server.
-The lack of any concurrency features in that protocol means that origin servers likely need to manage a pool of connections if the gateway needs to handle requests with any amount of concurrency or volume.
+The lack of any concurrency features in that protocol means that origin servers that use reversed HTTP/1.1 will need to manage a pool of connections if the gateway needs to handle requests with any amount of concurrency or volume.